odhs/MoviesCollectionManager/README.md

 # FUTURE

-To work in teams the project it will be divided in Micro Apps using the package mode of the Flutter, to create a Multi-Repo if necessary.
-Then the App will be divided as in the following image:
+To work in teams the project it will be divided as in the following image.
+To create a Multi-Repo in the future if necessary.

 ![micro_app_arch](https://user-images.githubusercontent.com/6653128/172748425-df751958-3b08-486e-b45b-b0e5012dd420.png)